Skip to main content

 Obesity Has Reached Epidemic Levels

 When almost half of the nation’s adults are living with a disease that is an epidemic.
 This is the case for obesity today.
-According to the Centers for Disease Control and Prevention (CDC), 42 percent of US adults – an estimated 108 million people – are now living with the disease.
-Of these adults, one in ten (9.2 percent) has severe obesity, meaning they are at high risk for lower life expectancy and numerous chronic diseases.
+According to the Centers for Disease Control and Prevention (CDC), 40.3 percent of US adults – more than 100 million people – are now living with the disease.
+Of these adults, one in ten (9.4 percent) has severe obesity, meaning they are at high risk for lower life expectancy and numerous chronic diseases.

 Obesity Worsens the Complications of Other Chronic Diseases